MAIF/otoroshi/manual/src/main/paradox/topics/mtls.md

 <img src="../img/mtls-ff-2.png" />
 @@@

 then, you'll see a login screen from otoroshi.
-You can log in with `mathieu@foo.bar / password` and then you should see the hello world message.
+You can log in with `mathieu@oto.tools / password` and then you should see the hello world message.

 @@@ div { .centered-img }
 <img src="../img/mtls-ff-3.png" />